kaypon/githooks/docs/command-line-tool.md

 - [help](#git-hooks-help)
 - [version](#git-hooks-version)

 The `git hooks <cmd>` command line helper provides a convenience utility to manage Githooks configuration, hook files and other related functionality.
-The [cli.sh](../cli.sh) script should be an alias for `git hooks`, which is done automatically by the install script as `git config --global alias.hooks "!${SCRIPT_DIR}/githooks"`.
+The [cli.sh](https://github.com/rycus86/githooks/blob/master/cli.sh) script should be an alias for `git hooks`, which is done automatically by the install script with the `git config --global alias.hooks "!${SCRIPT_DIR}/githooks"` command.

-See below for the list of available subcommands, or run `git hooks help` locally.
+See the list of available subcommands below, or run `git hooks help` locally.

 ## git hooks disable